Hannah-Sloan/DolmenwoodCharacterCreator/README.md

 ​	*(Ability Scores -> Kindred -> Class)*

 It is often impossible to pick one class that satisfies your Ability Scores and your Kindred.
-Furthermore, the extent to which Prime Abilities essential to a class may be unknown to a new play unfamiliar with Dolmenwood.
+Furthermore, the extent to which Prime Abilities are essential to a class may be unknown to a new play unfamiliar with Dolmenwood.

 This tool attempts to bring relevant information forward, dynamically, when you need it.
 There's no way to make a Chaotic Friar Grimalkin - a completely restricted alignment-class-race combination.
 I reorder character creation as follows: